-- Simplified several maps throughout the section by removing the land use layer. - Added a breakout of land use by specific categories.
+- Simplified several maps throughout the section by removing the underlying land use layer. - Added a series of land use maps to show one set of land uses at a time.

-Goldberg, Leo.
+26 Goldberg, Leo.
 Game of Zones: Neighborhood Rezonings and Uneven Urban Growth in Bloomberg's New York City (June 2015)